Chef Mitchell preparing Grilled Chicken Rice Bowl

 Flavor Balance

-Too Sweet: If the dish is too sweet, add a splash of vinegar or lime juice for acidity.
+Too Sweet: If the dish is too sweet, add a squeeze of lime juice or a splash of vinegar to balance the flavors.

 Fresh ingredients for Grilled Chicken Rice Bowl